Dark Chocolate Espresso Panna Cotta

 …And then, today I went and made these little bowls of creamy, indulgent, dark chocolate espresso panna cotta.

 Because… chocolate, of course.
-I still can’t resist.
+I never can resist.

 Panna cotta, translated from Italian to “cooked cream,” (we’re doing that a lot lately!) is a thick, creamy mousse, made of sweetened, simmered, heavy cream mixed with gelatin, and chilled until set.
 It comes together so easily, with ingredients almost always in the pantry, and makes for an elegant, individual dessert.